Isle of Wight Guru

 12. Newtown Old Town Hall

 Newtown Old Town Hall is the 17th century Town Hall that isn't in a town.
-In fact, there's not a lot around it at all apart from some nice scenery and I'm told you can see the outlines of the medieval town in the fields.
+In fact, there's not a lot around it at all apart from some nice scenery and lots of wading birds.
+I'm told you can see the outlines of the medieval town in the fields.
 Despite that, Newtown had two MPs at one stage, including one who become Prime Minister (George Canning).
 It's not open all year round, so do check before you travel.
 It's a National Trust property, so you might consider membership if you are visiting a few of them on the Isle of Wight.

 13. Appuldurcombe House